Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Allauth - (User Authentication)

-- Ensure that the standard format for authentication pages have a main header font `Berkshire Swash` and centered.
+- Ensure that the standard format for authentication pages have a main header font `Berkshire Swash` that centered.
-- Ensure that the standard format for authentication pages have a orange horizontal divider underneath main header.
+- Ensure that the standard format for authentication pages have an orange horizontal divider underneath main header.
 - Descriptive text should be font `Roboto`.
-- Ensure that ´Primary` buttons are of white text with black background, that when hovered over change opacity.
+- Ensure that 'Primary' links have white text with black background, that when hovered over change opacity.
-- Ensure that ´secondary` links are of black text and underlined and when hovered over change opacity.
+- Ensure that ´secondary` links have black text and are underlined and when hovered over change opacity.
 - Text should be centered on all screen sizes.
-- Users while logged in on Website can click profile to `Signout` and be redirected to `Sign Out` page .
+- Users while logged in on Website can click profile to `Signout` and be redirected to `Sign Out` page.
-- Ensure when user click `Sign Out´ that you are directed back `Home` page and a pop up message confirms you have signed out.
+- Ensure when user clicks `Sign Out` that users are navigated back to `Home` page and a pop up message confirms user has signed out.
-- Ensure registered user can sign in with correct details and that pop up window confirms the user is signed in.
+- Ensure registered users can sign in with correct details and that pop up window confirms the user is signed in.
-- Ensure that registered user, when typing is user details and password is notified if details are incorrect
+- Ensure that registered users are notifiedd when their username and password is incorrect.
 - Type incorrect user name but correct password.
-User should be informed of error message
+User should be informed with an error message.
 - Type incorrect password but correct user name.
-User should be informed of error message
+User should be informed with an error message.
 - Check `Forgot Password` functionality and ensure new password is sent to email and can be received and confirmed by user.
 - Type a password already used when asked to input new password.
 Error message with guiding info should appear.
 - Ensure that new user can register in `Sign Up` form.
 - As a potential new user type inconsistent email address.
   Error message with guiding info should appear.
-- Type in a user name that already exist.
+- Type in a user name that already exists.
 Error message with guiding info should appear.
 - Type a short and easy password.
 Error message with guiding info should appear.
-- Type a password already.
+- Type a password already used.
 - As a potential new user type inconsistent passwords.
   Error message with guiding info should appear.
 - For mobile devices ensure similar tests above are carried out.

 ### Toasts

-- Ensure all toast message windows correctly appear for all error signals with correct message.
+- Ensure all toast message info windows correctly appear for all signals, throughout Website navigation.
-- Ensure window is viewable for only a data-delay=10000.
+- Ensure pop-up window is viewable for only a `data-delay=10000`.
 - Ensure Toast window can be manually closed.

 ### Desktop Browsers